 CrumbleBot2 – Assembling and Coding Purchase CrumbleBot Mk2 here CrumbleBot Mk1 If you are looking for information on the previous versions, please check the older blog entry here Updated Features 8 Addressable RGB LEDs (‘Sparkles’) Easy to use buzzer 2 push button switches Jumpers with handles, instead of crocodile/alligator clips “Wire-free”, low-profile battery […]Continue Reading...

 Playground for Crumble, BBC Micro:Bit and Raspberry Pi (Click on any image to enlarge) Purchase Here Playground Overview The Playground system allows you to connect external electronics (inputs, outputs, sensors, etc.) to your controller.
-Initial release supports both Crumble (from Redfern Electronics) and the BBC micro:bit.
+Currently supports Crumble (from Redfern Electronics), Raspberry Pi and the BBC micro:bit.
 The connections from the controller are converted to 3-pin […]Continue Reading...

 CrumbleBot Assembly and Usage Download a PDF of this Article Introduction The CrumbleBot is a fantastic way to introduce coding with the Crumble to children of all ages, and especially primary school children.
 It provides a ready-built platform to experiment safely and easily with analog and digital, inputs and outputs.
 It moves, it shines lights […]Continue Reading...

 How the Number Crumb Works The Number Crumb is designed to provide a simple display output for your Crumble.
 At this time, there is no native display for the Crumble and you have to give indications via the 4 outputs on the Crumble – perhaps lighting LEDs or sounding a buzzer.
 The Number Crumb, however, […]Continue Reading...